maxoakes/AsterViz/README.md

 * docker rmi $(docker images -q)
 * rm -rf AsterViz/

-# Docker not working?
+# Docker not fully working?
 ## Run the project in a dev environment
-Start the DB
+Start everything but the backend
-* docker compose up postgres
-Start minio
-* docker compose up minio
+* docker compose up postgres minio routecs frontend

-NOTE!: Seeding requires DB AND minio to be running
-Go to backend and initialize it
+Go to backend and initialize it, then start it
 * pnpm i
 * pnpm migration:run
 * pnpm seed

-Start routeCS
-* docker compose routecs

-Start the backend
 * pnpm dev

-Start the frontend
-* pnpm i
-* pnpm dev
+Done!
-* Navigate to localhost:5173
+* Navigate to localhost:5000

 # Other
 ### migration routine